Semi-analytical pricing of American options with hybrid dividends via integral equations and the GIT method: Introduction

 \item The "Shift" approach suggested by \cite{bos2002, HHLewis2003}.
 The tree is constructed for the "stochastic" component of the stock price (i.e., the stock price minus the present value of future dividends).
 The known, deterministic dividend payments are then added back at each node.
 This approach avoids negative probabilities and is generally considered more robust and accurate, forming the basis for many modern implementations.

 \end{itemize}

 \paragraph{ Partial differential equation and finite-difference methods.} The PDE framework, rooted in the fundamental Black-Scholes differential equation, provides a powerful alternative.
 The problem becomes solving a PDE with a free boundary (the optimal exercise boundary) and a jump condition at each ex-dividend date.
-The value of the option immediately before the dividend date, $V(S(t_d^-), t_d^-)$, must be equal to the value immediately after, $V(S(t_d^+) - D, t_d^+)$, where $D$ is the dividend amount.
+The value of the option immediately before the dividend date, $V(S^-(t_d), t_d)$, must be equal to the value immediately after, $V(S^+(t_d) - D, t_d)$, where $D$ is the dividend amount, and $S^-(t_d), S^+(t_d)$ are stock values right before and after the dividend is paid.
 Numerical methods like finite differences are used to solve this system, often providing greater accuracy and convergence properties than trees for a given computational cost.
 In more detail, see \cite{wilmott1993,hirsa2013,chiarella2006numerical,ItkinBook,Andersen2025} and references therein.

 \paragraph{ Monte-Carlo methods.} Monte-Carlo simulation for American options relies on a Lest-Square method (LSMC) proposed in \cite{longstaff2001} and various more recent modifications.
 Handling discrete dividends in LSMC methods involves adjusting the stock price paths at ex-dates and has become a popular method for high-dimensional problems where trees and PDEs become impractical.
+Also, a recent development in \cite{Huo2025} proposes a hybrid method that improves the accuracy and stability of the standard LSMC algorithm (but with no discrete dividends).
+The core idea is to construct an ansatz for the continuation value using a 1D finite-difference PDE solution, which then serves as an effective control variate in the regression step.
+This approach bridges the gap between PDE and Monte Carlo methods, leveraging the strengths of both to reduce pricing error and improve robustness.

 \paragraph{ Recent developments.} A promising alternative for pricing American options is the integral equation method, derived from decomposition formulas by \cite{Peskir2005} (see also \cite{vellekoop2011integral,ItkinCF2025,AndersenLake2024} and references therein).
 This approach offers significant computational advantages: solving the resulting integral equations can be substantially more efficient than using standard finite-difference methods.
-Furthermore, for models with a Gaussian kernel such as geometric Brownian motion, the Fast Gaussian Transform can be applied to compute the integral efficiently.
-This technique achieves linear complexity in the number of temporal nodes, even for multi-factor models, enabling fast and scalable pricing.
+Furthermore, for models with a Gaussian kernel such as geometric Brownian motion, the Fast Gauss Transform can be applied to compute the integral efficiently.
+This technique achieves linear complexity in the number of temporal nodes, even for multifactor models, enabling fast and scalable pricing.

 The integral equation approach has been further extended to handle dividend-paying assets in \cite{vellekoop2011integral,AndersenLake2024}.
 For example, \citeauthor{vellekoop2011integral} generalize the decomposition formula to models with more general asset and cumulative dividend processes, uncovering new properties of the exercise boundary.
 However, a key challenge arises that computing the expectation of the early exercise premium (EEP) requires the transition density of the underlying process, which is generally unknown in closed form for many models, especially those that are time-inhomogeneous.